locnnil/workshop/docs/explanation/interfaces/index.rst

 it's only there to expose host system resources to other SDKs consistently.
 As such, it can't be removed by the user and isn't listed in the :command:`workshop info` output.
+It's also the only SDK
+that can have :ref:`mount interface <exp_mount_interface>` slots on the host.

 See also